Dredging takes place to establish and maintain safe access channels for ships and other vessels at ports or marinas.

 There are also international, Commonwealth and state laws that cover dredging and disposal at sea.
 These include requirements for evaluating disposal alternatives such as land-based options, as well as waste minimisation, site and impact assessments, and management and monitoring programs.

-A permit under the Environment Protection (Sea Dumping) Act 1981 is required for the loading and disposal of dredge material.
-Approvals for dredging and dredge disposal may also be required under the Environment Protection and Biodiversity Conservation Act 1999 and/or the Great Barrier Reef Marine Park Act 1975.
+Within the Marine Park, permits under the Environment Protection (Sea Dumping) Act 1981 and the Great Barrier Reef Marine Park Act 1975 are required for the loading and disposal of dredge material.
+Approvals for dredging and dredge disposal may also be required under the Environment Protection and Biodiversity Conservation Act 1999.
+In the assessment and approval of permits, impacts on the Great Barrier Reef must be considered.

 A permit application must comply with the National Assessment Guidelines for Dredging 2009, which describe the procedures for sampling, testing and assessing whether material is suitable to be disposed of at sea and the procedures for evaluating and monitoring disposal sites.